-The inability to feel anything -- neither sadness nor anything else – is one of the danger signs in melancholic depression.
-Melancholia is the severe form of depressive illness.
+The inability to feel anything, neither sadness nor anything else, is one of the danger signs in melancholic depression.
+Melancholia is a severe form of depressive illness.
 Melancholic patients would typically be deeply sad.
 Since the Ancients, profound sadness, often without an apparent cause, has screamed “melancholia.”
 And screamed it loudly because such patients are at risk of suicide.

 Most like a monumental statue set

 Till itself crumble to the dust beneath.